Challenging a PIP decision - appealing the decision

-- your letter from the PIP Centre with the words ‘Mandatory Reconsideration Notice’ at the top - if you’ve lost it, ask them for a new one
+- your letter from the DfC with the words ‘Mandatory Reconsideration Notice’ at the top - if you’ve lost it, ask them for a new one

 - to send your appeal form in within one month of the date shown on the mandatory reconsideration notice

 It can take a long time to get to a tribunal hearing.